What to do if you're not happy

 When a complaint is received it will be acknowledged within two working days.

-A Complaints Officer within the FSCS Specialist Contact Team, which is separate to the team responsible for assessing your claim, will carry out a review of the decision reached, taking into account any concerns you raise.
+A Complaints Officer within the FSCS Customer Escalation Team, which is separate to the team responsible for assessing your claim, will carry out a review of the decision reached, taking into account any concerns you raise.

 For complaints relating to the decision reached on a claim, the outcome of this review is final, and there is no further internal appeal available.
 It is therefore important that, when you contact us, you provide any additional material evidence in support of your case.
 This will ensure that the review properly considers all available information.